This post may contain affiliate links. Click here to see what that means.

 - The Science of Marijuana (17:38)

 - Marijuana contains between 70-100 bioactive compounds.
 Most of them are in very small amounts.
 The primary ones are THC (which is responsible for the “high”) and CBD (which doesn't have psychoactive effects).
-Both have therapeutic effects on autoimmune disease.
+Both have potential therapeutic effects on autoimmune disease.
 There are also small compounds called terpenes, that create an “entourage effect” that makes different strains of marijuana work uniquely from one another.

 - Methods of Taking Marijuana (20:29)